-Although Japanese policy makers had considered a flexible limited liability structure in the original Meiji draft of the Commercial Code23, according to Baum and Takahashi (2005, p.
+Japanese policy makers had considered a flexible limited liability structure in the original Meiji draft of the Commercial Code.
+Asagi (1995) documents that Hermann Roesler included the idea of Sakin Kaisha, which allowed some partners to be unlimited liability partners through agreement among all partners in the articles of association.
+This idea was not included in the final text.
+According to Harald Baum and Eiji Takahashi (2005, p.
 378) the major momentum for legislative change towards the Yugen Kaisha only originated in 1917 and 1918 with two academic studies published by Naojiro Sugiyama, from Tokyo University.
-Sugiyama pointed out that many countries had invoked laws promulgating PLLCs and the rapid take-up of the new form in those places implied Japanese small firms, which proliferated around the time of the First World War, could also benefit from the new organizational form.
+Sugiyama pointed out that many countries had invoked laws promulgating PLLCs and the rapid take-up of the new form in those places implied Japanese small firms, which proliferated around the time of World War I, could also benefit from the new organizational form.
 In 1929, the Tokyo Chamber of Commerce and Industry investigated laws in relation to various forms of enterprises, especially those with limited liability.
-Drawing on the findings of this investigation and academic studies, in 1931 the Legislative Council of the Ministry of Justice announced that it would "provide through a special law, recognition for a special form of company equivalent to a limited liability company under foreign laws, or a private company under English laws" (Asagi, 1995).
+Drawing on the findings of this investigation and academic studies, in 1931 the Legislative Council of the Ministry of Justice announced that it would "provide through a special law, recognition for a special form of company equivalent to a limited liability company under foreign laws, or a private company under English laws" (Asagi 1995).
 A bill on the Yugen Kaisha was submitted seven years later to the Imperial Diet, and it was enacted in 1940 along with other laws revising the Commercial Code.

-Table 1 documents basic elements of the Yugen Kaisha and illustrates how it differed from the other organizational forms available at the time in Japan.
-It provided for limited liability (though not as flexibly as the GmbH24), was capped by a maximum of 50 shareholding members (the GmbH had no member caps25), imposed restrictions on the transfer of shares but required only one director, and limited reporting requirements.26 In an effort to exclude very small businesses, a minimum capital requirement was initially set at $\pm 10,000$ (approximately $\pm 100,000$
+The Yugen Kaisha provided for limited liability (though not as flexibly as the GmbH), was capped by a maximum of 50 shareholding members (the GmbH had no member caps), imposed restrictions on the transfer of shares but required only one director, and limited reporting requirements.
+Unlike in the case of the GmbH, no voluntary undertaking of additional contractual obligations by means of the articles of association was permissible.

-23 Asagi (1995) documents that Hermann Roesler, the German who was commissioned to draft Japan's initial Commercial Code, included the idea of Sakin Kaisha, which allowed some partners to be unlimited liability partners through agreement among all partners in the articles of association.
-This idea was not included in the final text.

-24 Unlike in the case of German law with respect to the GmbH, no voluntary undertaking of additional contractual obligations by means of the articles of association was permissible.
 Japan did not recognize any deviation from the limits of liability set out in it laws.

-25 In this sense the Yugen Kaisha was more similar to the 1907 British PLLC which also had capped membership.

-26 For example, publication of a balance sheet was not required.

-in today's U.S. dollars).
-Yet, the 50 member cap was sufficiently high to permit larger enterprises to exploit the new form.27 In effect the Yugen Kaisha law established an intermediary form between the limited and unlimited partnership and the joint stock form.
+With respect to membership caps, the Yugen Kaisha was more similar to the 1907 British PLLC.
+In an effort to exclude very small businesses, a minimum capital requirement was initially set at \mathbb{1}10,000 (approximately \mathbb{1}00,000 in today's U.S. dollars).
+Yet, the 50 member cap was sufficiently high to permit larger enterprises to exploit the new form.
+In effect the Yugen Kaisha law established an intermediary form between the limited and unlimited partnership and the joint stock form.

+FIGURE 7 SHARE OF ENTERPRISES 1940-1995 BY LEGAL FORM

+Notes: Compiled from statistics reported by Harald Baum and Eiji Takahashi (2005).
+Between 1960 and 1980 no statistics are given so these are linear interpolations.

-Figure 10 presents time series data on the concentration of business forms in Japan from 1940 to 1995.
+Figure 7 presents time series data on the concentration of business forms in Japan from 1940 to 1995.
 Two striking patterns emerge.
-First, the adoption of the PLLC was immediate and rapid despite the disruption of the Second World War.
-Within two decades the PLLC accounted for 37 percent of all registered enterprises, and by the end of the twentieth century it accounted for more than 50 percent.28 A second clear trend to emerge from the data is that the PLLC displaced limited and unlimited partnerships not joint stock enterprises.
-In this sense, the Japanese experience is much closer to that of Germany, than Britain or France where the PLLC started to substitute for the joint stock form (Guinnane et al., 2007).
+First, the adoption of the PLLC was immediate and rapid despite the disruption of World War II.
+Within two decades the PLLC accounted for 37 percent of all registered enterprises, and by the end of the twentieth century it accounted for more than 50 percent.
+A second clear trend to emerge from the data is that the PLLC displaced limited and unlimited partnerships not joint stock enterprises.
+In this sense, the Japanese experience is much closer to that of Germany, than Britain or France where the PLLC started to substitute for the joint stock form (Guinnane et al. 2007).